 Together with Timm Sonnenschein, Emma-Jo Tucker, Kieran Connell and others he has completed a large self-portrait project for the New Library of Birmingham shot in locations across the city.
-This will be seen for the first time when the library opens in September 2013.
+This was seen for the first time when the library opened in September 2013.

 The original Handsworth Self Portrait prints are held jointly by Birmingham Library and Museums and Art Gallery.
 The negatives are currently being archived and scanned at Autograph ABP a national project based in London.
 He has lectured on the editorial use of photography and given workshops on photography and design.